vwxi/hsync/README.md

 ## how?

 similar technique to [google's cdc-file-transfer](https://github.com/google/cdc-file-transfer/), uses fastcdc to do content-defined chunking and myers diffing to be able to pass blocks of data over the network when need be without having to shift around blocks.

+## future

+- [ ] holepunching and direct connections
+- [ ] UI